ruben2561/Master/README.md

     # add more items like car charger and try to make them work together
     # adding function to choose ac or dc charging
     # add database to store simulations or simulation params

+## KEEP IN MIND
+    # battery will never be fully charged or discharged
+    # depending on the soc the battery charge and discharge is not linear
+    # efficiency is depending on the soc
+    # verschil ac en dc laden toevoegen